Easy 1 pot Chicken with Mushroom Rice

 The Joy of Griesbrei

-One of the memories I carry from when I was a little kid is of my grandmother preparing tapioca pudding from scratch and it was the best.
+One of the memories I carry from when I was a little kid is of my grandmother preparing tapioca pudding from scratch.
+It was the best.
 I always loved it warm and freshly made.
-She always made us stay out of the pool for 30 minutes after eating lunch.
-Anyways, the memory I have of those tapioca puddings is captured in a German dish known as Griesbrei.
+Grandma always made us stay out of the pool for 30 minutes after eating lunch.
+Anyways, the memory I have of those tapioca puddings is captured in a German dish known as Griesbrei from Dr. Oetker.
+I discovered this dish while curiously shopping in a Munich market.
 The flavor of Griesbrei reminds me of those early family days.
 My Bavarian friends always laugh at me and say that I like ‘baby food’ but it is what it is.
 If it tastes good maybe it’s worth overeating sometimes.
 Perhaps I will try to mix it with some grits, a couple eggs and a side of peppered bacon next to a buttered pancake splashed with maple syrup.

-Dr. Oetker makes the package above and the one I originally fell in love with but you can prepare your own with the following recipe.
+Dr. Oetker makes the package above and the one I originally brought home and fell in love with but you can prepare your own with the following recipe.
 I have some semolina left over from pasta making and will try this recipe soon.

 Griesbrei –